 You may not fly without a permit.
 The BMFC negotiates model flying permissions annually with the FC.
 It is authorised to issue individual permits to model flyers for the year.
 You can read more information about the BMFC here including access to the BMFA achievement scheme.
 We recommend that all model flyers have, or aspire to have, at least a BFMA A-certificate in their chosen discipline (typically Fixed Wing (FW) or Helicopter (H).

-Under the new UK Government Drone laws you must be a legal CAA registered operator and a valid CAA certified flyer in order to qualify for a permit to fly at Beaulieu Airfield.
+Under the new UK Government Unmanned Aerial Vehicles laws you must be a legal CAA registered operator and a valid CAA certified flyer in order to qualify for a permit to fly at Beaulieu Airfield.
 At present only Fixed Wing planes, and Rotary wing helicopters are allowed.
 Multi-rotor drones are not approved by the Forestry for use in the New Forest.

 Beaulieu Heath airfield consists of the remains of 3 wartime runways, up to two miles in length, now mainly reverted to grass.
 The eastern end of the main runway retains its hard surface which is used as an all weather model aircraft runway.
 Part of the original runway is separated off by a barrier as a car park, and the area connects to the original airfield perimeter track which is a designated cycle path.